EfeDurmaz16/rustshell/README.md

 Many developers work across multiple operating systems and may not be familiar with commands on all platforms.
 RustShell solves this by providing a consistent, intuitive command interface that automatically translates to the appropriate native commands for your current OS.

 Key benefits:
+- **Natural Language Processing**: Use AI to translate plain English to shell commands
 - Use consistent, intuitive commands regardless of OS
 - Learn one set of commands that work everywhere
 - Natural language command names that are easy to remember
 - Helpful for developers transitioning between Windows, Linux, and macOS
 - Interactive shell mode with tab completion and command history
 - Support for aliases and command pipelines
+- Safety checks for destructive operations

 ## Available Commands